Nexthink distributes the Collector for macOS as a disk image (.dmg) file with the following contents:

 In a second step, configure the other settings of the Collector:

-Customer Key: Copy and paste the contents of the the file that holds the Customer Key of the master Appliance.
+Customer Key: Copy and paste the contents of the the file that holds the Customer Key of the primary Appliance.

 Optional Collector tag: Type in an integer number (0 to 2147483647) that identifies a group of Collectors.
 The Collector tag is visible in the Finder and is useful for defining the entities to build up hierarchies.